 You can find a Dental Fears Questionnaire which you can give to dentists here:

-If you’re lost for words, there is also a sample email to dentists.
+If you’re lost for words, use this sample email to dentists to get started.

 You can attach the Dental Fears Questionnaire to your email if you like.
 That way, you won’t forget to say anything important when you first meet the dentist.
 It also comes in handy if you’re tongue-tied due to nerves.